 Eligibility is based on site capacity and performance in financial and operational requirements.
 Sites are given a list of items they may use to guide their requests.
 This program benefits both sponsored and non-sponsored children.
 There is a broad range of categories in the catalogue and sites use this funding opportunity to supplement activities and reach out beyond the sponsorship program.
 Some examples are: animals (goats, rabbits, and chickens), educational items (books, classroom furniture, and uniforms), health and hygiene (vaccines, toiletries, diapers, and specific medical needs), skills development, small business support, and community infrastructure like water systems and agricultural support.

-A few examples of recent Human Development Programs (HDPs) are:
+A few examples of recent Capital Projects/Human Development Programs (HDPs) are:

 One of our most requested capital projects is housing contruction or repairs.
 When natural disasters such as flooding, earthquakes, and hurricans strike our sponsor site families often find their homes destroyed & their possessions gone.
 In many of our sites houses have been cobbled together with whatever materials that families can find in the garbage dumps.